I am sad today.

 When I moved here, I (jokingly) told Bret that if I didn’t have a job within three months, I was moving back to D.C.
 Here’s the worst part… I got a job offer within two weeks, but it really wasn’t a good fit and they couldn’t match my salary expectations and I had more interviews on the horizon so I TURNED IT DOWN which, in hindsight, is probably the reason karma is after me now.

 This “time off” has not been awful.
 I’ve worked on my portfolio and fiction writing, decorated our apartment, started some wedding planning, and enjoyed this Florida summer.
-I’m still waiting to hear back from a lot of other great jobs, but in the meantime, I got some practical advice from my sister.
+I’m still waiting to hear back from a lot of other great jobs.
+In the meantime, I got some practical advice from my sister.
 I’m going to connect with a temp agency and see if there is something I can start doing next week.
-I have a lot of friends who have used temp agencies to connect with fantastic organizations that have led to excellent full-time positions so I’m hopeful.
+I have a lot of friends who have used temp agencies to connect with fantastic organizations that have led to full-time positions so I’m hopeful.

 Here’s to making it this far…